-In addition, every single litter tray and bowl is completely emptied and cleaned with an anti-viral cleaner on a daily basis.
-Because there is no way of stopping kitten littermates from using the same litter tray as each other, we make sure that their litter trays are changed at least twice a day.
-Changing the litter so regularly also allows us to monitor the health of our cats daily, so if there ever was a problem, we would spot it immediately.
+In addition, every single litter tray is completely emptied and cleaned with an anti-viral cleaner.
+Because there is no way of stopping kitten littermates from using the same litter tray as each other, we make sure that their litter trays are changed at least once or even twice a day.
+Changing the litter so regularly also allows us to monitor the health of our cats daily.

 Every time a new cat is brought into a home, there is always a risk that the cat may bring in an infectious condition.
 Cats raised in multi-cat households are at a high risk of infectious conditions.
-We only work with a very small number of breeders whose approach to cleanliness we are satisfied with, and even then, on the rare occasion that we have brought a new cat into our home, we quarantined them just to make sure.
-We have our own boys, so are essentially self sufficient which means we no longer have to run the risk of bringing new cats into our home.
+We have our own boys, so do not have to run the risk of bringing new cats into our home.

-Our girls only ever use our own boys and our boys are at strictly 'closed stud'.
-This means that no cats other than our own ever meet them.
+Our girls are only ever paired with our own boys and our boys are at strictly 'closed stud'.
+This means that no cats other than our own girls ever meet them.
 Cats meeting for stud duties is a major cause of infection in the pedigree cat population.
-We have completely eliminated this risk.
+We have eliminated this risk.

 We welcome visitors to our kittens with open arms - we believe it is a very important part of choosing your kitten, and we aim to make the whole process positive from start to finish.
 When we do have kitten visits, we ask visitors not to touch the kittens to reduce the risk of spreading infections.